Skip to content

 Affordability

 Condo owners often have top-tier community amenities at their disposal.
 These include fitness centers, pools, and rooftop terraces.
-And, some condominiums have unique features like spas and tennis courts too!
+And some condominiums have unique features like spas and tennis courts, too!

 Many of the amenities available in condominium complexes are absent in most single-family houses.
 The reason is that they are expensive to build and install.
-For instance, an inground pool can cost anywhere from $28,000 to $55,000 in the United States, depending on shape, size, and materials.

 But, since condo owners share the resources and facilities in the complex, you won't have to dish out ungodly amounts to access them after purchasing a unit.